 While many shops, restaurants, breweries, lodging, and attractions - including Biltmore House, Gardens, and Grounds - are currently open in Asheville, individual businesses are weighing their responsibility to employee and customer health.
 Some businesses may remain closed or have altered operations and hours, so it is recommended you contact businesses prior to your arrival to be sure they are open and to learn if there are any changes to their hours or services.

-Due to North Carolina guidelines, bars and museums remain closed at this time.
+Due to North Carolina guidelines, bars remain closed at this time.

 The Governor of North Carolina has issued an order requiring masks be worn inside all public places.
 You must also wear a mask at outdoor public places where social distancing isn't possible.